dmccreary/personal-finance/docs/glossary.md

 **Example:** Our housing module walks through the entire home buying process, from determining affordability to negotiating offers and securing financing.

+#### Homeowner's Insurance

+Property insurance covering a residence, its contents, and liability for accidents on the property.

+**Example:** This course explains how homeowner's insurance protects your largest asset and why understanding policy limits and exclusions is essential.

 #### Homeowners Insurance

 Property insurance that covers losses and damages to a person's residence along with furnishings and other assets, plus liability coverage for accidents on the property.